The mission of the Dean’s Office is to promote and maintain the disciplinary codes of the school that are outlined in the student and parent handbook.

 teacher will file a report with the Academic Vice Principal;

-a filed report will trigger the student’s automatic disqualification for eligibility for the Presidential Award upon his senior year; and
+a filed report will trigger the student’s automatic disqualification for eligibility for certain awards during his senior year; and

 the second incident of cheating or plagiarism may cause a student to be referred to an Academic Integrity Board hearing and may result in permanent expulsion from the Palma community.